techidaily/site-win-answers/source/_posts/guide-establishing-upper-and-lower-boundaries-with-excels-range-limits.md

 ![Excel sheet showing the minimum value in cell K28 and the correct formula to use to produce a minimum result in the final column of the table.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/01/abs-ref-minimum-1.png)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kx-Pb0otJCs?si=Mvr49yQVesmJA8-O" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

  If you were to change "1500" to another number in cell K28, the minimum criterion would automatically change within your calculations in your table.

  We can now apply the same formula to the other cells in the table by [using Excel's AutoFill function](https://visual-screen-recording.techidaily.com/new-in-2024-top-5-best-hdmi-21-gaming-monitors-ps5-compatible/).